Land Acknowledgement

 Edit Subhead Text

-Committee on Land Acknowledgment
+Committee on Land Acknowledgement

-Program in Native American and Indigenous Studies (NAIS), The University of Texas at Austin
+Program in Native American and Indigenous Studies (NAIS)

 As the flagship institution in our state university system, it is important that The University of Texas at Austin demonstrate respect for the historic and contemporary presence of Indigenous Peoples in Texas and, particularly, in the greater Austin area.
 To that end, it is incumbent upon The University of Texas at Austin to recognize that our campus resides on what were historically traditional Native territories.
 A Land Acknowledgement is an expression of gratitude and appreciation to the Native American tribes and/or Indigenous Peoples, the traditional caretakers of the land, for the use of their lands on which we work, study, and learn.
 In this spirit, a Land Acknowledgement is a tool to foster good relations and a sense of trust and reciprocity between the university and tribal communities, facilitating the research work and pedagogic endeavors of the faculty and students in tribal and Indigenous territories or spaces.